ubc/fantastic-dollop/ui/README.md

 `<DEPENDENCY NAME>` is the npm package you want to install.

+The server will need to be restarted to load in the new dependencies.

 ###### Upgrade Dependencies

 If you need to upgrade a dependency, run: